BMCV/SuperDSM/docs/source/hyperparameters.rst

 ``c2f-region-analysis/min_region_radius``
     Stage: :py:class:`~superdsm.c2freganal.C2F_RegionAnalysis`

-    No region determined by the coarse-to-fine region analysis scheme is smaller than a circle of this radius (see :ref:`pipeline_theory_jointsegandclustersplit`).
+    No region determined by the coarse-to-fine region analysis scheme is smaller than a circle of this radius (see :ref:`pipeline_theory_c2freganal`).

     Defaults to ``AF_min_region_radius × radius`` (and ``AF_min_region_radius`` defaults to 0.33).